 Contractors and subcontractors working in an unsecured email environment leave themselves open to the most common way hackers steal data — phishing.
-According to a Cyber Defense Magazine blog article, about 43% of cyberattacks target small- and mid-sized businesses, including DoD contractors.
-Ninety-one percent of those attacks were done using a phishing email.
+According to Cybersecurity Magazine, about 43% of cyberattacks target small and mid-sized businesses, including DoD contractors, and 85% of MSPs consider ransomware one of the biggest threats to their SMB clients.

 As such, some DoD contractors and subcontractors are looking to the cloud to increase their cybersecurity measures against phishing attacks.
 This is where understanding the Federal Risk and Authorization Management Program (FedRAMP) and Microsoft Government Community Cloud (GCC) High comes in.

 What is FedRAMP?